 Fever is less likely to accompany a common cold.
 If there is a fever, it is usually mild.
 Children may be more likely to have a fever as a common cold symptom.
 Head cold symptoms do not usually make you feverish.

-On the other hand, with the flu, most people will experience a fever of 100-102 degrees or higher, especially in children.
+On the other hand, with the flu, most people will experience a fever of 100-102 degrees or higher, especially children.
 However, not everyone will develop fever as a flu symptom.